edkrueger/pipenv-template/README.md

 # template-python-project
-A template for a simple python script with resources; uses GitLab CI, Pipenv and Pytest.
+A template for a python package; uses Pipenv, Black, Pylint and Pytest.

 ## Dev Setup
 Run `pipenv install --dev` to install the env.